|Address||Krestovsky Island, Football alley 1, Saint Petersburg, Russia|

-- Sector D is the home for FC Zenit and International Russian Team supporters.
+- Sector D is the home for FC Zenit and the Russian National Team supporters.
 Cat 4 tickets are sold out in advance.

-Feel free to explore Saint-Petersburg Stadium Seating Plan in real time.
-The arena has all necessary facilities including 6 food spots to buy snacks and beverages.
+The arena has all the necessary facilities, including six food spots to buy snacks and beverages.
 WC rooms are located all around the bowl.
 Three First Aid rooms are available for visitors who call for medical assistance.

 Note: smoking and drinking alcohol is prohibited.

-The Saint-Petersburg Stadium official website provides detailed information about ticket prices as well although the navigation may look a bit more complicated especially for newbies.
-Here you can look for preference tickets online or simply contact the support team via phone: +8 (812) 244-33-33.
-Or you can simply buy tickets live at the local box office located next to the arena’s main entrance.
+Gazprom Arena’s official website provides detailed information about ticket prices as well.
+However, the navigation may look a bit more complicated, especially for newbies.
+Here you can look for preference tickets online or contact the support via phone: +8 (812) 244-33-33.
+Or you can buy tickets live at the local box office located next to the arena’s main entrance.
 The address is as follows: Krestovsky Island, Football alley 1, Saint Petersburg, Russia.

 Please, note that Sector D tickets are usually sold out.
 Those are the home sectors for local supporters.

-It does not actually matter where you are planning a trip to.
-Booking.com is a handy tool to think of a place to stay in advance.
-Just a few clicks and you have a room that meets your preferences, likes and budget.
-Check all the available offers in St. Petersburg near the Zenit Arena or benefit from our list of cheapest and top-rated hotels.
+It does not matter where you are planning to travel.
+Trip.com is a handy tool to think of a place to stay in advance.
+Just a few clicks and you have a room that meets your preferences and budget.
+Check all the available offers in St. Petersburg near the Gazprom Arena or benefit from our list of cheapest and top-rated hotels.

-- Hotel Park Krestovskiy – a modern building right in the center of Krestiovsky Park.
-Fresh air, nature, up-to-date facilities, great location – sounds good for only $58 per night.
+- Hotel Park Krestovskiy – is a modern building right in the centre of Krestiovsky Park.
+Fresh air, nature, up-to-date facilities, great location – sounds good for only £46 per night.

 - Apartment on Primorskii Prospekt 137 – it will take you 6 minutes to walk to the beach.
-Take a tube to get to the downtown in less than 10 minutes.
-Zenit Arena is about 6 minutes’ walk from the hotel.
-One night here will cost you $59.
+Take a tube to get to downtown in less than 10 minutes.
+Gazprom Arena is about 6 minutes’ walk from the hotel.
+One night here will cost you £47.

-- Hermes Park Hotel – located 200 meters from Krestovsky Ostrov metro station, the hotel is surrounded by green trees and parking areas although it is still next to the city center.
+- Hermes Park Hotel – located 200 meters from Krestovsky Ostrov metro station, the hotel is surrounded by green trees and parking areas although it is still next to the city centre.
 Free breakfast and Wi-Fi are included in the price.
-It starts from $122 for a double room.
+It starts at £98 for a double room.

 - Parklane Resort and SPA – guests appreciate the green area of Krestovsky park that surrounds this hotel.
-Major attractions are 10 minutes’ walk including local theme parks and the stadium itself.
-Indoor and outdoor swimming pools are available for guests in addition to up-to-date spa center.
-The price for a one-night stay is $140.
+Major attractions are 10 minutes’ walk, including local theme parks and the stadium itself.
+Indoor and outdoor swimming pools are available for guests in addition to the up-to-date spa centre.
+The price for a one-night stay is £113.

-- Boutique Hotel Grand – a good choice for those with high value for superior services and facilities.
-You can get to the LenEkspo Exhibition Centre in less than 10 minutes.
-The price starts from $55.
-Take the advantage of the panoramic view at the Krestovsky Stadium.
+- Boutique Hotel Grand – is a good choice for those with high value for superior services and facilities.
+You can get to the Lenexpo Exhibition Centre in less than 10 minutes.
+The price starts at £44.
+Take advantage of the panoramic view at the Gazprom Arena.

 Getting to the stadium will hardly be a problem even if you are visiting the city for the first time.
-Local authorities have arranged FREE shuttle-buses that take supporters right to the stadium from several metro stations located in the city center.
-At the same time, you can take the tube or taxi to get to the Football alley in less than 15 minutes from the downtown.
+Local authorities have arranged free shuttle-buses that take supporters right to the stadium from several metro stations located in the city centre.
+At the same time, you can take the tube or taxi to get to the Football alley in less than 15 minutes from downtown.

 By Tube – the stadium is located at Krestovsky Ostrov.
 The station is a part of the Frunzensko-Primorskaya (Violet) Line 5.
 Spasskaya and Sadovaya stations are the nearest way to get to your destination.
 It will take you about 15 minutes to get to Krestovsky Ostrov from there.
-One tube ride will cost you $0.90 despite the station or sector you need to reach.
+One tube ride will cost you £0.70 regardless of the station or sector you need to reach.

-By Bus – visitors can benefit from FREE shuttle-uses that will take them directly to the stadium.
+By Bus – visitors can benefit from free shuttle-buses that will take them directly to the stadium.
 Three major free routes are available.
 They include:

 - S3 bus goes from Petrogradskaya metro station and back.
-The timeframes are between 6:30 p.m. to 01 a.m.
+The timeframes are between 6:30 p.m. and 1 a.m.
 The road takes 15 minutes;

 - S4 bus goes from Vyborgskaya metro station.
-The timeframes are between 6:30 p.m. to 01 a.m.
+The timeframes are between 6:30 p.m. and 1 a.m.
 The road takes 22 minutes;

-- S6 bust goes from Chkalovskaya metro station and back.
-The timeframes are between 6:30 p.m. to 01 a.m.
+- S6 bus goes from Chkalovskaya metro station and back.
+The timeframes are between 6:30 p.m. and 1 a.m.
 The road takes 10 minutes;

 - Family shuttles go from Chkalovskaya metro station and back.
-The timeframes are between 6:30 p.m. to 01 a.m.
+The timeframes are between 6:30 p.m. and 1 a.m.
 The road takes 10 minutes.

-Visitors from Finland, Sweden and other countries that border St. Petersburg can take the bus to get to the city center.
-The road from Helsinki usually takes about 6 hours depending on the customs officers.
-The price starts from $30 per one adult.
+Visitors from Finland, Sweden and other countries that border St. Petersburg can take the bus to get to the city centre.
+The road from Helsinki usually takes about 6 hours, depending on the customs officers.
+The price starts from £24 per one adult.

-By taxi – the taxi from the downtown to the stadium will hardly cost you more than $10.
+By taxi – the taxi from downtown to the stadium will hardly cost you more than £8.
 However, keep in mind that taking a car or taxi is hardly a good idea considering traffic jams on matchday.